Last Updated on by

 We decided to take a taxi to The Valley of the Moon due to how easy and cheap taxis are in La Paz.
 If you do’t want to take a taxi there are a few other options for you.

-- Take an organised tour to The Valley of the Moon – there are organised tours that take tourists to and from The Valley of the Moon.
-This is a great option if you plan on exploring other areas of Bolivia too, it may be worth booking a tour that incorporates The Valley of the Moon and a couple of other destinations.
+- Take an organised tour – there are organised tours that take tourists to and from The Valley of the Moon.
+This is a great option if you plan on exploring other areas of Bolivia too, it may be worth booking a tour that incorporates The Valley and a couple of other destinations.
 Tours4fun have a wide range of Bolivia tours on their website but I have never used this company before so always have a shop around before committing to a specific tour or price.

 - Take the cable car (teleferico) as far as you can go on the green line and then take a taxi the rest of the journey.
-If you are already used to travelling around La Paz on the teleferico then this is definitely a recommended way to get to The Valley of the Moon – think of the views!
+If you are already used to travelling around La Paz on the teleferico then this is definitely a recommended way to get to the site – think of the views!

 Travel at selected times as many of the most popular routes get busy.